 - Eggs (Sulfate), whey (complete protein), fish (omega-3 oils, protein)

-- Cilantro, parsley, alfalfa, chlorella (a blue-green algae) are extremely powerful chemical and heavy metal chelators.
+- Cilantro, parsley, alfalfa and chlorella (blue-green algae) are extremely powerful chemical and heavy metal chelators.
 You can juice these, include them in salads, and/or mix powdered forms (especially chlorella — up to 1 Tbs/day) into water or smoothie for a quick and effective dose.